lndecastro/AI_Literacy/tempBook2/Module_7_Foundational_Models.md

 This module operates on **two layers**:

-- **Durable layer** — what a foundation model is, the five comparative dimensions, the ethical questions, and the task-to-tool reasoning.
+- **Durable layer**: what a foundation model is, the five comparative dimensions, the ethical questions, and the task-to-tool reasoning.
 These change slowly and are the real content of the module.
-- **Snapshot layer** — specific model names, version numbers, menu labels, and feature lists.
-These change *monthly*.
+- **Snapshot layer**: specific model names, version numbers, menu labels, and feature lists.
+These change at a high frequency, e.g. monthly.
 Every table marked **📅 Snapshot** below is a photograph of a moving subject.

-**Snapshot date: August 2026.** If you are reading this later, assume the snapshot tables are partly wrong and treat verifying them as part of the exercise (see Exercise 6).
+**Snapshot date: August 2026.** If you are reading this later, assume the snapshot tables are partly outdated and treat verifying them as part of the exercise (see Exercise 6).
 The durable layer will still hold.
 ```

 ---

 ## Before We Begin: What Makes a Model *Foundational*?

-The module title promises "foundational models," so it is worth pinning down the term before touring the tools.

 A **foundation model** (the term introduced by Bommasani et al. at Stanford's CRFM in 2021; "foundational model" is used interchangeably) is a model that is:

-1. **Trained once, at scale, on broad data** — not on one task, but on enormous general-purpose corpora of text, code, images, and audio.
+1. **Trained once, at scale, on broad data**, not on one task, but on enormous general-purpose corpora of text, code, images, and audio.
 This stage is called **pretraining**, and it is where nearly all the cost and compute live.
-2. **Adapted afterwards to many tasks** — through **fine-tuning**, **instruction tuning**, **prompting**, or **retrieval**.
+2. **Adapted afterwards to many tasks**, through **fine-tuning**, **instruction tuning**, **prompting**, or **retrieval**.
 One pretrained model becomes a translator, a tutor, a summarizer, and a coding assistant without being retrained from scratch.
-3. **A shared base for other systems** — hence "foundation."
+3. **A shared base for other systems**, hence "foundation".
 Many products you use are not models at all; they are applications sitting on top of someone else's foundation model.

 That third point explains the **Status** column in the table below, and it is the single most useful distinction in this module: